thedivergentai/ByteFix-Website/README.md

 *   `HeroSection.js`: The hero section of the landing page, featuring the main heading, subheading, and call-to-action button.
 *   `ServicesSection.js`: The services section of the landing page, displaying a grid of available services with icons and descriptions.
 *   `WhyChooseUsSection.js`: The "Why Choose Us?" section of the landing page, highlighting the key benefits of choosing ByteFix.
-*   `TestimonialsSection.js`: The testimonials section of the landing page, showcasing customer testimonials in a carousel.
+*   `TestimonialsSection.js`: The testimonials section of the landing page, showcasing customer testimonials in a static list.
 *   `RepairRequestFormSection.js`: The repair request form section of the landing page, allowing users to submit a repair request.
 *   `FooterSection.js`: The footer section of the landing page, containing copyright information and links.
 *   `Layout.js`: The main container for the page structure, housing all sections and importing `global.css`.